psd401/js-vnc-demo-project/README.md

 =====

 - Further optimize performance.
   - Scale down JPEG rendering.
 Currently sending full HD (1920x1080) at ~250Kb per frame.
 By scaling image down server side might be able to reduce this by a 90%.
+Would be nice to use nodejs as a proxy for vnc traffic and do some kind of rendering on the client that is more efficent than sending full sized images for every frame.
   - Send mouse move data more efficently.
 Instead of spamming the node proxy with as many events the client can send, send socket.io events after gotten a response on move.
 - Support more [rfb2](https://github.com/sidorares/node-rfb2) events.
 Including copy and paiste on the client.